 Process.

-Each District Committee Chair is responsible to recruit candidates in order to fill positions on the Committee of which she is chair.
+Each District Committee Chair is responsible to recruit candidates in order to fill positions on the Committee of which they are chair.

 The Chair determines the size of the Committee.
 It is recommended that there be a representative from each Area on the Committee.

-The Chair consults with the Governor prior to contacting potential candidates for her Committee.
+The Chair consults with the Governor prior to contacting potential candidates for their Committee.

 The Chair contacts the candidate by telephone and/or email and provides a short summary of the responsibilities of the Committee (citing the duties and responsibilities of the appropriate committee in Section 3, District Committees of this Manual.)
-She may also include specific committee member responsibilities.
+They may also include specific committee member responsibilities.

-The Chair notifies the Governor of her nominations as candidates agree to serve or when she has a full slate of nominees.
+The Chair notifies the Governor of their nominations as candidates agree to serve or when they have a full slate of nominees.

 The Governor makes the appointments either by email or telephone and shall announce the appointments at an appropriate time.